jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Thugs board the ship and want to steal our booty
 - Bigger ship is approaching during combat
 - Freya after attacking some of the thugs dashes to get the other below deck to help
-- Skogur is down on the deck of the boat after getting clapped up by a thug.
+- Skógur is down on the deck of the boat after getting clapped up by a thug.
 - Aremag, Water Turtle Dragon is asking for "Tribute" in Draconic so Rez can understand
   - Knocks a thug into the water when it emerges from the depths